puppetlabs/puppet-docs/source/pe/3.7/puppet_modules_manifests.markdown

 * Use the `puppet module search` command to locate modules, or [browse the Puppet Forge's web interface][forge].
 * Along with the standard modules you can find on the Forge, Puppet Labs also provides Puppet Enterprise supported modules; these supported modules are rigorously tested with PE, supported via the usual [support channels](http://puppetlabs.com/services/customer-support), maintained for a long-term lifecycle, and are compatible with multiple platforms and architectures.
-* On your puppet master server, use the `puppet module install` command to install modules from the Forge.
+* On your Puppet master server, use the `puppet module install` command to install modules from the Forge.
 * See [the Installing Modules page][install] for details about installing pre-built modules.

 Catalogs and Compilation
 -----

 In standard master/agent Puppet, agents never see the manifests and modules that comprise their configuration.
-Instead, the puppet master **compiles** the manifests down into a document called a **catalog,** and serves the catalog to the agent node.
+Instead, the Puppet master **compiles** the manifests down into a document called a **catalog,** and serves the catalog to the agent node.

 As mentioned above, manifests can contain conditional logic, as well as things like templates and functions, all of which can use variables to change what the manifest manages on a system.
 A catalog has none of these things; it contains only resources and relationships.